AustralianLie Detection Labs

 Is there scientific research that supports polygraph examinations?

 There is a small arsenal of research that shows a properly conducted lie detector tests are 90 to 98 percent accurate.
-More recently a field study was conducted using a specfic issue format known as the quadri -track ZCT or some refer to it as the MQTZCT.
+More recently a field study was conducted using a specific issue format known as the Quadri -track ZCT or some refer to it as the MQTZCT.

-In my opinion after reviewing a lot of literature on polygraph testing this particular testing technique is the one of most reliable of the numerous formats out there, if not the best.
+In my opinion, after reviewing a lot of literature on polygraph testing this particular testing technique is the most reliable of the numerous formats out there, if not the best.

 There have been 3 field studies conducted using this testing format and all of the studies show very high accuracy rates the research can be viewed at :